Mayurpatil729/React-Tutorial/Notes/04_React_Commands.md

 `useState` accepts an initial state and returns two values:

-The current state.
+- The current state.
-A function that updates the state.
+- A function that updates the state.

+`useState` Hook can be used to keep track of strings, numbers, booleans, arrays, objects, and any combination of these.